Of all the paths you take in life, make sure a few of them are dirt.” ~ John Muir

 I have been blessed to find a partner in life who has similar interests in outdoor adventures.
 He equally enjoys being outdoors, surrounded by nature’s beauty.
 He indulges my desires to go hiking he even bought me the most amazing pair of Danner boots so I can channel my inner Cheryl Strayed…yay!!!
 Even though I’m out of shape and struggled at times, I am very happy girl when I’m doing something I enjoy, in a places I love, with the love of my life.

-Although I can’t be sent to the mountains these days, I do enjoy going to the lake, taking the opportunity to sit in awe of God’s beautiful creation.
+Although I can’t be sent to the mountains these days (I haven’t found any real mountains in Wisconsin and I haven’t had the energy to hike lately), I do enjoy going to the lake or taking walks on the local trails, taking the opportunity to sit in awe of God’s beautiful creation.
 To be in a place that only knows peace and calm, in a world that is always chaotic and stressful.

 “Keep close to Nature’s heart, and break clear away, once in a while.
 Climb a mountain or spend a week in the woods.
 Wash your spirit clean.” ~ John Muir

 Until Next Time: Peace.
 Love & Adventures